International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 3. The Evaluation Facility shall ask the Certification Body for a preliminary ruling on the recognition of certificates.
 The request shall be accompanied at least by the particulars and documents referred to in § 3.2 (4).

 ### §3.5 Assessment and evaluation report
-1. On the basis of the evaluation, the evaluator shall prepare an assessment of the operational environment\'s or the component\'s compliance with the requirements of the IDS in relation to a specific Trust Level.
+1. On the basis of the evaluation, the evaluator shall prepare an assessment of the operational environment\'s or the component\'s compliance with the requirements of the IDS in relation to a specific Trust and Assurance Level.
-This requires both an assessment of the fulfillment of the individual requirements of the IDS and of the fulfillment of the requirements of the IDS as a whole, each relating to a specific Trust Level.
+This requires both an assessment of the fulfillment of the individual requirements of the IDS and of the fulfillment of the requirements of the IDS as a whole, each relating to a specific Trust and Assurance Level.
 2. If individual organizational requirements of the IDS Certification for the Trust Level applied for are not met, these may be offset by other measures if the operational environment or the component thereby achieves the overall level of protection of the Trust Level applied for.
 If the Evaluation Facility accepts such compensation, this shall be justified separately to the Certification Body in the statement of the overall result.
 3. The Evaluation Facility shall draw up an evaluation report on the basis of the evaluation.